softwareconstruction240/softwareconstruction/instruction/computer-security/computer-security.md

 📖 **Required Reading**: None

 Software should be developed with security in mind.
 Bad actors (hackers) try to compromise systems in a variety of ways.
 They may try to gain unauthorized access to data and computers for the purposes of stealing, monitoring, damaging, or otherwise misusing these assets.
 Systems should be implmemented to prevent these illicit activities.
 Additionally, crypto currency is becoming an incresasingly important part of the economy.
-With financial transactions being conducted in a digital environment, crypto currency systems must be securely implemented so transactions can be trusted and money cannot be stolen.
+With financial transactions being conducted in a digital environment, these systems must be securely implemented so transactions can be trusted and money cannot be stolen.
 This lecture discusses several core concepts and technologies that form the basis of secure computer systems.

 ## Things to Understand